mojontwins/Superstripped/README.md

 	Let me first hook it "basic mode", and then some.
 Done!

-* [ ] Cleanup the command parser a bit so different stuff is on different files that only exist in the client or in the server.

 * [X] Check alpha chunk generator with NSSS's --> I get chunk borders on imported a1.1.2 worlds and that's a bug.
 * [X] Edit signs with feathers.
-* [ ] Study all rules.
-Some rules need special setters so they do extra stuff i.e. make food stackable which has to edit food classes.
+* [ ] Cleanup the command parser a bit so different stuff is on different files that only exist in the client or in the server.
 * [ ] Examine/study how you "deawt" minecraft.
+* [ ] Packet88GameRules -> Server sends game rules to the active multiplayer session.

 ## Diverge -> turn this into b1.6.6 *strict* (but with the goodies).